 Another skill of executive protection is to be readily available but not intrusive into the client’s life.
 This means adapting to their program rather than having them adapt to yours.

-Where possible, those entering the field should learn to capitalise on local knowledge, or knowledge of areas they are familiar with.
+Where possible, those entering the field and starting the executive protection recruitment process should learn to capitalise on local knowledge or knowledge of areas they are familiar with.
 Our (Panoptic Solutions) expertise in Australia and Asia has given Steve’s business and others not familiar with the area a partner who can do the legwork and save on having to learn a new territory.

 Which consequently would be the same if Troy has a client that wants to travel to Florida or anywhere in the US, it would be very advantageous for him to contact our services back.”